Social Work

 • Implement practices to engage, assess, intervene, and evaluate families, groups, organizations, and communities, while utilizing critical thinking, knowledge of theoretical frameworks, and evidence-based practices.

-UMKC School of Social Work will become a model urban, professional school recognized for its partnership within diverse communities to effectively collaborate and sustain a safe, more economically secure, and socially just quality of life.
+UMKC's Social Work Program will become a model urban, professional school recognized for its partnership within diverse communities to effectively collaborate and sustain a safe, more economically secure, and socially just quality of life.

 Career Implications